Haghrah/PyIT2FLS/Sphinx docs/source/_generated/pyit2fls.rst

     t1fs2 = T1FS(inputDomain, gaussian_mf, [ 0.5, 0.5, 1.])
     T1FS_plot(t1fs1, t1fs2, legends=["Gaussian Set 1", "Gaussian Set 2", ])

+The output of this code would be as below:

 .. image:: ../_static/Figure_6.png
    :alt: Defining two fuzzy sets representing the inputs of the fuzzy system.
    :width: 400px
    :align: center

+As you see, there are two Gaussian fuzzy sets for describing the input variables.
+After that, we should define the T1FSs representing outputs of the fuzzy system.

 .. code-block:: python